alexkrnnk/clothing-store-backend-demo/README.md

 ## Usage

-The frontend React app can be accessed at http://localhost:3000 by default, and the backend services will be available at http://localhost:8080.
+The backend services will be available at http://localhost:8080 by default.
+Make sure your .env file is correctly configured to connect to any required databases or external services.

 ## Contributing